 When financial concerns abound, insurance can act as a safety net

 Employers offer their employees insurance benefits and other investing vehicles like 401(k) plans to better manage their overall finances.
-A recent survey found that 71 percent of employees use these benefits to save for retirement, control spending, reduce debt, save money for goal-related purchases, better manage and allocate investments and assets, and better manage current healthcare expenses and save for future ones.3
+Employees use these benefits to save for retirement, control spending, reduce debt, save money for goal-related purchases, better manage and allocate investments and assets, and better manage current healthcare expenses and save for future ones.

 Financial wellness benefits include more than health insurance, dental insurance, and vision insurance.
-They also can include pet insurance, disability insurance, long-term care insurance, critical illness insurance, hospital indemnity insurance, and accident insurance.9
+They also can include pet insurance, disability insurance, long-term care insurance, critical illness insurance, hospital indemnity insurance, and accident insurance.

 Supplemental health is a cost-effective addition to current coverage